evidentlyai/evidently/README.md

 ```sh
 $ pip install evidently
 ```
-The tool allows building interactive reports both inside a Jupyter notebook and as a separate HTML file.
 Unfortunately, building reports inside a Jupyter notebook is not yet possible for Windows.
 The reason is Windows requires administrator privileges to create symlink.
 In later versions we will address this issue.
+You can still generate the HTML to view externally.

 # :arrow_forward: Getting started